 A Power BI report is a multi-perspective view into a dataset, with visuals that represent different findings and insights from that dataset.
 A report can have a single visual or pages full of visuals.
-Depending on your job role, you may be someone who designs reports and/or you may be someone who consumes or uses reports.
+Depending on your job role, you may be someone who designs reports.
+You also may be someone who consumes or uses reports.

-This report has six pages (or tabs) and we're currently viewing the Sentiment page.
-On this page are 6 different visuals and a page title.
+This report has four pages (or tabs) and you're currently viewing the Sentiment page.
+On this page are five different visuals and a page title.

 Advantages of reports

-A report is based on a single dataset.
-The visuals in a report are created by report designers and represent a nugget of information.
-And the visuals aren't static; you can interact with the visuals and filters as you dig into the data to discover insights and look for answers.
-Like a dashboard, but more-so, a report is highly interactive and highly customizable and the visuals update as the underlying data changes.
+Power BI bases a report on a single dataset.
+Report designers create the visuals in a report that represent a nugget of information.
+The visuals aren't static.
+They update as the underlying data changes.
+You can interact with the visuals and filters as you dig into the data to discover insights and look for answers.
+Like a dashboard, a report is highly interactive and highly customizable.

 Safely interact with content

-As you explore and interact with your content, filtering, slicing, subscribing, and exporting, rest assured; your work does not affect the underlying dataset or the original shared content (dashboards, reports, and apps).
+As you explore and interact with your content: filtering, slicing, subscribing, and exporting, you can't break the reports.
+Your work doesn't affect the underlying dataset or the original shared content.
+This applies to dashboards, reports, and apps.

 Save your changes or revert to the default settings

-That doesn't mean you can't save your changes; you can, but those changes only affect your view of the content.
-Reverting to the original default view is as simple as selecting the Reset to default button.
+That doesn't mean you can't save your changes.
+You can, but those changes only affect your view of the content.
+To revert to the original default view of the report, select Reset to default.

 Dashboards versus reports

-Dashboards are often confused with reports since they too are canvases filled with visuals.
+Dashboards are often confused with reports since they're also canvases filled with visuals.
 But there are some major differences.